-In the rural areas of Sindh, their women used to wear embroidered shirts embellished with mirrors and this embroidery is specifically known as the Sindhi embroidery which is handmade and it’s also been sold in different areas of Pakistan.
+In the rural areas of Sindh, their women used to wear embroidered shirts embellished with mirrors, and this embroidery is specifically known as the Sindhi embroidery which is handmade and it’s also been sold in different areas of Pakistan.
 Sindhi style embroidery, patchwork, beautiful patterns, and colours of Dupattas are famous across the country.
-Moreover, the quilts and bed sheets of Sindh are also famous for its embroidery and applique which also have been sold out across the world.
+Moreover, the quilts and bedsheets of Sindh are also famous for their embroidery and applique which also have been sold out across the world.

 Well, while talking about the culture of Sindh we can’t ignore the heavy silver jewellery the Sindhi women used to wear and they are known all over the world for this tradition.
 Aaj or Ivory bangles are still being used in the far rural areas of Sindh and their Kundan jewellery which has specific and different designs are also famous and demanding among people.
 Their shoes which they call Khussa is also quite different from others as it has a big colourful flower o the top, while in men Sindhi Chappal is quite famous and has also been used in different cities too under Shalwar Qameez.

 Sindh has the vast and most inspiring traditions and cultures which also have been followed in different cities and they are quite prominent too.
 Sindhi famous dishes are also being admired and made across the country.
 In which Sindhi Biryani is the most famous item which you would see almost in every city of Pakistan and even outside the country as well.
 Spicy fish curry with soup along with boiled rice is the most favorite dish of Sindhis.
 Despite these two main dishes, there are a lot more famous Sindhi dishes like Seyal Bhaji, Seyal Dab-Roti and Sindhi soup are the famous dishes of Sindh too.